Dre Campbell Farm

 Leaf Miner - Harmful Farm Insects To Watch Out ForImage via commons.wikimedia.org

-Thankfully, these guys aren’t as much of a threat as they are a pest, since the damage they do is ultimately minor.
-They typically go after garlic, beans, green onions, cabbage, peppers, and more.
+Thankfully, they aren’t as much of a threat as they are a pest since their damage is ultimately minor.
+They typically target garlic, beans, green onions, cabbage, peppers, and more.

 One of the best ways to deal with leaf miners is to squeeze the leaves, eliminating traces of whatever may still be inside.